-Prague Trip Planner & Walking Route Optimizer
+Prague AI Trip Planner & Travel Itinerary Guide

 Prague, the capital of the Czech Republic with a population of 1.3 million, possesses one of Europe's best-preserved medieval city centers, designated as a UNESCO World Heritage Site since 1992.
 The city's historic core spans both banks of the Vltava River and covers approximately 8.7 square kilometers, with Prague Castle — the largest ancient castle complex in the world at 70,000 square meters — overlooking the city from a hill on the west bank.
 Charles Bridge, a 516-meter Gothic stone bridge adorned with 30 baroque statues, connects the Castle Quarter to Old Town, where the 600-year-old Astronomical Clock still performs its hourly show.

-Why Use RouteWhiz in Prague?
+Why Use RouteWhiz in Prague

 Best Neighborhoods for Walking